 The category of 'Technological Catastrophe' has some affinity with man-made catastrophes, and some peer review feedback suggested that this might be better aligned with causes that are malevolent, but the main emphasis proposed here is that although the mechanism of harm originated from manufactured items, the causes of major historical catastrophes have been predominantly accidents of one type or another.

-There are examples of malevolent attempts to cause technological catastrophes, such as attacks on nuclear power stations, but these would be a subtype of the threat and could be identified as such and incorporated in the threat assessments in that way.
+There are examples of malevolent attempts to cause technological catastrophes, such as attacks on nuclear power stations, but these are a subtype and could be incorporated in the threat assessments in that way.